Historical Context

 - Acid inventory: Minimized through high heat-transfer rates and efficient circulation

-- Separation and Settling
+- Settling Section, Product Separation and Treatment:

 - Acid-hydrocarbon separation in settling vessels